 Yes that's true, Twitter.
 The URL was automated.
 Sort of.
 It was automated by a URL shortening service that's better than yours.
 You've literally had years to get your own act together and you've failed miserably.
 Your people can't even read the RFCs to figure out how to parse URLs.
 After all these years.

 Twitter UI geniuses have of late been busy shuffling desk chairs.
 A lot of people use third party clients - or at least other interfaces - to access Twitter logic, and they're hopefully spared.
 But the corporation's main interface on the web just gets weirder by the day.

 They're shifting controls from the right side to the left, or back again; the envelope icon for direct messages suddenly moved from the right to the left; they screwed up the code for opening entry fields inline so focus point didn't match cursor position; they just keep doing what they're best at - annoying their users with pointless design changes and screwing up with even more programming errors.

-Changes to the Twitter interface have to be rigorously tested, as they go out to potentially several hundred million people at once, but it's more and apparent that Twitter UI programmers have no test suite at all.
-Gaffes as big as Twitter's can't otherwise sneak out.
+Changes to the Twitter interface have to be rigorously tested, as they go out to potentially several hundred million people at once, but it's more and more apparent that Twitter UI programmers have no test suite at all.
+Gaffes as big as Twitter's couldn't otherwise sneak out.

 Twitter Greatest Hits

 Below is a list of some of Twitter's best over the years.
 There surely are more.
 One can only hope the company structure can undergo a massive upheaval so this important service starts working as it should.
 This is basic programming to the rest of us, even though it looks like Rocket Science to Twitter.

 Industry Watch: Link Shortener Exploit Cripples Twitter

 The Technological: 'You Can't Reply Or Send A Direct Message'